de la Roche Group

 MB PhD student from 2019-2023.

-Funded by the Clinical School Frank Edward Elmore Fund.
+Funded by the Clinical PhD Frank Edward Elmore Fund Award, University of Cambridge.

 Stephen secured a position as a Science teacher at Brighton College.